 Every child should have the best possible start in life.
 To achieve this A Better Start researchers are creating the tools and methods to predict, prevent and intervene early so children have a healthy weight, are successful learners and they can access the tools they need to look after their mental health.

 A Better Start is the National Science Challenge working to help children, teenagers, their whanau and family achieve the best possible start in life.
 Our job is to find practical, evidence-based solutions that make a measurable difference for tamariki.

-We can do that only when we work with communities, draw together indigenous and Western approaches to knowledge and bring the best researchers from different disciplines here and overseas to take a holistic approach rather than address health, wellbeing and learning issues in isolation.
+We can achieve this by working with communities, drawing together indigenous and Western approaches to knowledge and bringing together the best researchers from different disciplines here and overseas to take a holistic approach rather than addressing health, wellbeing and learning issues in isolation.

 News and events

 Say hello to our latest newsletter!
 Read it HERE Watch our latest webinars on Children and the Covid-19 Vaccine, and Sudden Unexplained Death in Infancy (SUDI); find out how Delta is affecting NZ children; register for our upcoming webinar on the impact of Covid-19...

 Congratulations to Professor Boyd Swinburn, who is the recipient of the Gluckman Medal for 2022.
 The Gluckman Medal is the University of Auckland's premier medical research award and recognises Professor Swinburn's outstanding research contributions.
 Professor...